Home | More Videos | About Us | Contact | Subscribe | Donate

 Robert Shy, drums

-Blinded at an early age he was a improvisational virtuoso who worked almost exclusively as a bandleader with the exception of occasional guest appearances on recordings of others including Quincy Jones and Roy Haynes as well as numerous stints with bassist Charles Mingus.
+He was a improvisational virtuoso who worked almost exclusively as a bandleader with the exception of occasional guest appearances on recordings of others including Quincy Jones and Roy Haynes as well as numerous stints with bassist Charles Mingus.

 Although his playing was rooted in hard Bop, Rahsaan Roland Kirk possessed a vast knowledge of jazz.
 He was able to incorporated elements of different styles into his composition and improvisation.

 Kirk suffered a massive stroke that partially paralyzed one side of his body in 1975 yet continued to perform on modified instruments that allowed him to play using only one arm.